Staying legal and efficient: Navigating NIS2 for SMEs in enterprise supplier networks

 The Network and Information Security Directive 2 (NIS2) sets the stage for companies to comply with more stringent cybersecurity regulations.
 For businesses covered by the Directive, NIS2 brings increased accountability, tougher penalties for non-compliance, and tighter security obligations across the board.
 But what about the smaller players in their network — particularly small and medium-sized enterprises (SMEs) that may not be legally required to comply?

-In the November episode of our ‘Who’s Next’ series, Fokko Oldewurtel from Domenig & Partner and our Chief Revenue Officer, Peter Stössel, will dive into this topic.
+In the November episode of our ‘Who’s Next’ series, Fokko Oldewurtel from Domenig & Partner and our Legal Counsel, Boglárka Fekecs, dove more into the details of how SMEs can pragmatically adopt NIS2.

 While NIS2 specifically targets entities operating in essential and important sectors, smaller organizations connected to these enterprises can’t afford to be complacent.
 Even if your SME isn’t directly impacted by NIS2 regulations, your clients and partners might be, making it essential to understand and adopt NIS2 best practices.
 Cybersecurity risks don’t stop at the boundaries of large organizations; they extend through their entire supply chain, where smaller entities are often the weakest link.